MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 ### System.Management.Automation.PSRemotingJob

-This cmdlet returns job objects that represent the completed jobs.
+This cmdlet returns job objects that represent the jobs in a terminating state.
 If the wait ends because the value of the **Timeout** parameter is exceeded, `Wait-Job` does not return any objects.

 ## NOTES